 Students can meet the course instructor for feedback during the scheduled coaching sessions (see schedule).

-- We will make use of TeamViewer.
-Please install it and be prepared to share your ID and temporary password.
+- We use TeamViewer to allow the course coordinator use your mouse and keyboard to debug code during a Zoom session.
+Please install TeamViewer and be prepared to share your ID and temporary password.

 - Open Science Boost - Hannes’ playlist with videos on how to boost research efficiency